-You will need to have a blood test before starting dabigatran and at least once a year thereafter (if you remain on dabigatran long-term).
+You will need to have blood tests before you start dabigatran and then at least once a year thereafter (if you remain on dabigatran long-term).
 Occasionally, specialist blood tests may be required on your doctor's advice.

 Can I take other medicines with dabigatran?